Wuntenn/lifeworks-ewallet/README.md

 I think I was a bit too ambitious with the setup,

 I realised that I don't actually haven a starting point for small projects.
-I spent most of the time during this test on the unmarked/unseen area and punishing myself with errors.
+I spent most of the time during this test on the unmarked/unseen areas than the front-end.

+I've enjoyed punishing myself with unseen before errors :D

 I had intended to go above and beyond, however I don't have time to: